 Where to leave your dog for a few days?

-That is why some services offer, like Airbnb and others, a system whereby owners can meet pet sitters.
+That is why some services, like Airbnb and others, offer a system for owners to meet pet sitters.

 PAWSHAKE